The ARRIS SURFboard S33 DOCSIS 3.1, first announced in November 2020, sure is an interesting Multi-Gigabit cable modem.

 For one, it’s super cute, at least compared to the squarish design found in previous ARRIS SURFboard modems.
 And then, it can handle up to 2.5Gbps of broadband speeds and two static IP addresses.

 Similar to the case of the Netgear CM2000, the SURFboard S33 is probably not a great choice for those having a sub-Gigabit internet connection.

 (And, in fact, if your download speed is slower than 300Mbps, definitely don’t get it — you want a DOCSIS 3.0 modem in this case!)

-But if you have (close to) Gigabit or faster download speeds, or want to stay future-proof, this modem is an excellent buy.
+But if you have (close to) Gigabit or faster cable broadband, or want to stay future-proof, this modem is an excellent buy.

-With a $200 price tag, the ARRIS S33 is a more sensible investment than the more expensive Netgear counterpart.
+Indeed, with a $200 price tag, the ARRIS S33 is a more sensible investment than the pricier Netgear counterpart.
 Make sure, though, that you have a Wi-Fi router that has a matching WAN speed.

 Dong’s note: I tested the ARRIS SURFboard S33 with a Comcast cable plan.
 While the modem works with almost all cable Internet providers in the U.S., the information expressed here typifies an Xfinity experience.

 Fast and reliable performance, up to 2.5Gbps of broadband speed

 No WAN Link Aggregation